Category

 Cybersecurity is a subject that often gets derailed by popular perception and misunderstanding.
 Cyberattacks don’t usually look like a hacker typing away on a coding screen, trying to get into the mainframe of a website or server.
 Usually, it looks like an unsuspecting individual clicking a bad link from phishing attempts in email or text messages or plugging a mysterious USB drive into their computer and unknowingly downloading malicious software.

 “There are definitely organizations that are more a target of [cyber]attack: anything that has to do with money or anything that has to do with critical infrastructure.
 Those are always going to be under consistent and constant attack.
-But very often, it’s a product of opportunity,” Heather Engel, Managing Partner at Strategic Cyber Partners, told us in a recent episode of The Employee Safety Podcast.
+But very often, it’s a product of opportunity,” Heather Engel, Managing Partner at Strategic Cyber Partners, told us in an episode of The Employee Safety Podcast.
 “Maybe it’s a hospital, maybe it’s a school, maybe it’s a government organization.”

 Every company is at some level of risk for data breaches from a cyberattack.
 And like with LastPass, every employee is responsible for cybersecurity.
 That’s why the Cybersecurity and Infrastructure Security Agency (CISA) has made the theme for this year’s National Cybersecurity Awareness Month (NCSAM) “Secure Our World.”
-We all have an opportunity to learn from these awareness campaigns to develop good cybersecurity habits and follow the simple steps to protect against harmful cyberattacks.
+We all have an opportunity to learn from these awareness campaigns to develop good cybersecurity habits and follow the simple steps to stay safe online and protect against harmful cyberattacks.
 In this article, we’ve broken down a few ways you can enhance cybersecurity so your business can protect itself and our world at large.

 What and When Is Cybersecurity Awareness Month?